isaacnmm/pestpolicy-hugo2XX/content/posts/how-much-do-spider-exterminators-cost/index.md

 In this blog post, we will answer one of the most common questions asked by people: How much do [spider](https://pestpolicy.com/can-you-drown-a-spider/) exterminators cost?
 **In brief; **
 - **The cost of a spider [exterminator](https://pestpolicy.com/how-much-is-an-exterminator-for-mice/) varies depending on the size and type of pest control company.
-If you have an infestation, your best bet is to call several companies and get quotes before making a decision.�**
+If you have an infestation, your best bet is to call several companies and get quotes before making a decision.**
 - **The average cost for most types of spider extermination services in the United States is $200 - $300 per visit.**
 Spiders reproduce quickly - so find a spider exterminator for your house.